-The New Year is a great time to recommit to your journey to a healthier life, and learning how to read food labels is crucial skill to accomplish that goal.
+Learning how to read food labels is a crucial skill if you want to be healthier.
 In fact, it might just save your life.
 Whether shopping for groceries or cleaning out your pantry, here are tips on how to read labels.
 Reading labels will help you understand what you are putting into your body, allowing you to make smarter choices.
 Why bother?
 Because food is not just fuel – it’s medicine.
 Learn to read labels and choose foods that heal instead of harm.

 How to Read Food Labels